 Employees for the Utility were required to contribute 7% of their annual gross earnings during the fiscal year.
-The contribution rates for the Utility were 16.71% and 15.83% in calendar years 2015 and 2016, respectively.
-The Utility's contributions to TMRS for the year ended September 30, 2016, were \$378,344, and were equal to the required contributions.
+The contribution rates for the Utility were 15.83% and 16.20% in calendar years 2016 and 2017, respectively.
+The Utility's contributions to TMRS for the year ended September 30, 2016, were \$386,487, and were equal to the required contributions.

-Inflation 2.50% per year (3.00% in prior year) Overall Payroll Growth 3.00% per year Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation (7.00% in prior year)
+Inflation 2.50% per year

+Overall Payroll Growth 3.00% per year

+Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation